zacharycvivian/angular-cyberlabs-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.
 This app has been designed as a UI template for my Senior Project's CyberLabs environment so we can begin database integration and Proxmox integration for the VM view.

+You can view a live test site with [This Link](https://zacharycvivian.github.io/angular-cyberlabs-app/login), note, there is not proper authentication built into this application, meaning you can navigate through to the different dashboards without actually being logged in.
+Proper security will need to be built after connecting a database.

 ## Test Accounts

 Student Dashboard